 ROSE: I - well, people are definitely prepared for the worst.
 You know, the - we were at a hardware store, where they've sold out of power generators and flashlights.
 People are, you know, preparing to stay in place for many days, if they have to, even without power.

 INSKEEP: OK.
 Thanks very much.
 That's NPR's Joel...

 INSKEEP: That's NPR's Joel Rose, as well as NPR's Larry Abramson.
-Thanks very much to you gentlemen, and thanks to NPR's Jon Hamilton in our studios, here.
+Thanks very much to you gentlemen.
+And thanks to NPR's Jon Hamilton, in our studios here.
 We'll continue to hear from them throughout this day, and no doubt throughout the days ahead.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.